Charles-Zhang-Project-Nine/ProjectNineWiki/en/Nations/Channi.md

 ## Geography

-Capital: Chensh清释
+* Capital: Chensh清释

 ## Politics

-If Channi is a classical and old-power country, then it won't be very "friendly" to immigration - the people are pride, the population is saturated, and there is simply no need for this country to attract many long-term resident foreigners.
+If  is a classical and old-power country, then it won't be very "friendly" to immigration - the people are pride, the population is saturated, and there is simply no need for this country to attract many long-term resident foreigners.

-Also, if Channi is NOT a developing country but a developed country (since we want it to be like Taiwan as a cultural influencer) - it's NOT likely that many Channi population will migrate to Austinbu, or NFC (since NFC is founded on Austinbu) <!--Unless Chinese immigrants in our world - China is NOT a good place to live in, that's why people would want to move out; You don't hear American people immigrate into other developing countries that much: only developing countries immigrate into developed countries.
+Also, if  is NOT a developing country but a developed country (since we want it to be like Taiwan as a cultural influencer) - it's NOT likely that many  population will migrate to Austinbu, or NFC (since NFC is founded on Austinbu) <!--Unless Chinese immigrants in our world - China is NOT a good place to live in, that's why people would want to move out; You don't hear American people immigrate into other developing countries that much: only developing countries immigrate into developed countries.
 This is not a hard problem: we just don't let NFC have that many Chinese/Japanese style architectures but be more modern; This also has another design implication: it's still fun for Zhang He to go to Chinna for its culture, but wouldn't it be more fun is Zhang He went to a developing country, so it's more "dark-side" of the society that he can see?-->.

 Chinna: Religious/Dogmatic politics - Mandate of Heaven (神权天授).
 So it's not just "communism", in fact we should steer away to make it not so apparent it's just simply a criticism of communism, and dig deep the rationale behind things.
 E.g. Leaders do believe they are doing a good thing.